Naloxone Access

 Naloxone is a safe, easy-to-use, life-saving medication.
 It has been approved by the U.S. Food & Drug Administration to rapidly reverse an opioid overdose by restoring a person’s breathing.

-Visit any Wright Center clinic in Lackawanna, Luzerne, or Wayne counties to request a naloxone kit.
-Among our locations:
+Visit any Wright Center for Community Health location in Lackawanna, Luzerne, Wayne, or Wyoming counties to request a naloxone kit.
+Our locations include:

 It is not necessary to be a Wright Center patient or to provide identifying information to receive naloxone or supplies such as drug-checking strips (designed to detect xylazine or fentanyl).